1929 (12th June)

 Otto Frank started a new company, the Opekta Works, in Amsterdam, a subsidiary of a company his brother-in-law worked for.

 Anne, Margot and Edith Frank joined Otto in Amsterdam.
-The family lived in the Rivierenbuurt area of Amsterdam.
+The family lived in the Merwedeplain area of Amsterdam.

-Anne’s father, Otto, started a new company in Amsterdam, Pectacon, a wholesale company selling spices used in the production of sausages.
+Anne’s father, Otto, started a second company in Amsterdam, Pectacon, a wholesale company selling spices used in the production of sausages.
 He employed Hermann van Pels as an advisor.

-Anne’s grandmother came from Aachen to live with the family.
+Anne’s grandmother Rosa came from Aachen to live with the family.

 1939 (1st September)